microsoft/TypeScript/doc/spec.md

 &emsp;&emsp;&emsp;`super`&emsp;`(`&emsp;*ArgumentList<sub>opt</sub>*&emsp;`)`
 &emsp;&emsp;&emsp;`super`&emsp;`.`&emsp;*IdentifierName*

-The ‘*( Modified )*’ annotation indicates that an existing grammar production is being replaced, and the ‘…’ references the contents of the original grammar production.
+The '*( Modified )*' annotation indicates that an existing grammar production is being replaced, and the '…' references the contents of the original grammar production.

-Similar to the ECMAScript grammar, if the phrase “*[no LineTerminator here]*” appears in the right-hand side of a production of the syntactic grammar, it indicates that the production is not a match if a *LineTerminator* occurs in the input stream at the indicated position.
+Similar to the ECMAScript grammar, if the phrase "*[no LineTerminator here]*" appears in the right-hand side of a production of the syntactic grammar, it indicates that the production is not a match if a *LineTerminator* occurs in the input stream at the indicated position.

 ## <a name="2.2"/>2.2 Namespaces and Named Types